Linear Regression Calculator

 - Prediction power: forecast Y values for any X using the regression equation

-- R² assessment: understand how well your data fits a linear model at a glance
+- R² assessment: understand how well your data fits a linear model, and how to judge it against your field

 - Perfect for education: ideal for statistics courses, machine learning basics, and research